 They say life happens when you’re making other plans.
-Earlier this year, when I was planning a trip to Amsterdam, I stumbled across a company called Cross Cultural Journeys, a travel organization that escorts groups of U.S. citizens to Cuba.
+When I was planning a trip to Amsterdam, I stumbled across a company called Cross Cultural Journeys, a travel organization that escorts groups of U.S. citizens to Cuba.
 Although technically, it’s not illegal to go to Cuba if you’re an American, it is illegal to spend money there without a special license.
 Thanks to the “people-to-people” license the U.S. government granted to Cross Cultural Journeys, I was about to fulfill one of my longtime travel fantasies, deciding that Amsterdam could wait and defied the repeated question from friends and family: “Cuba??”

 I flew to Miami where I joined a group of 11 fellow travelers (mostly from California) for a quick 45-minute flight to Havana.
 It was there that we began our weeklong tour.
 Or, uh, people-to-people exchange.